alexziweiwang/ClouderOut_v1/TaskLog.md

 - 2024-Mar-29: Research on resource-deletion for cloud-storage and consider UI/UX for this functionality

 - 2024-Apr-03: Analyze and abstract modal of menu systems; decide options for users
+- 2024-Apr-03: Consider and design data flow for General Preview Displaying (both game-content and game-UI)